sphinx-toolbox/default_values/doc-source/usage/configuration.rst

 	.. image:: override.png

-.. rst:flag:: no-default <name>: value
+.. rst:field:: no-default <name>: value

 	Suppresses display of the default value for ``<name>``.

 	This allows for default values to be suppressed on a per-argument basis.